Leonardo da Vinci's Masterpieces (Self Guided), Milan

 Try to go on Tuesday around 2pm to get free entry (entry on the 1st and 3rd Tuesday of every month is free for all public museums).

-There's no way to access the battlements or the "inside" (aside from the museums) except by a guided tour – consider booking one in advance for that.
+There's no way to access the battlements or the "inside" (aside from the museums) except by a guided tour, so consider booking one in advance.

 3) Casa Atellani (Atellani House)

-Casa Atellani or Casa degli Atellani (Atellani House) is a 15th-century palace in Milan.
-It was built during the rule of Ludovico Maria Sforza, known as il Moro, regent of the Duchy of Milan, who granted numerous building permits to his courtiers and collaborators, thus wishing to make the road axis of the ancient village of Porta Vercellina a prestigious outline of the newly-built church of Santa Maria delle Grazie.
-Having bought the palace in 1490 from the Landi counts of Piacenza, the Duke donated it to the Atellani family, his courtiers.
-The palace became famous for the parties organized by the owners, described in many chronicles of the time, which brought together major personalities of the Sforza court.
+Behold Casa Atellani, an awe-inspiring 15th-century palace located in the heart of Milan.
+During the reign of Ludovico Maria Sforza, regent of the Duchy of Milan, he generously granted building permits to his courtiers and collaborators to construct lavish buildings along the road axis of the ancient village of Porta Vercellina.
+The Atellani family, one of the privileged courtiers, purchased this palace from the Landi counts of Piacenza in 1490, and the Duke donated it to them.
+The palace was famous for the sumptuous parties thrown by the Atellanis, which attracted the most prominent personalities of the Sforza court, and the tales of their grandeur were documented in several chronicles of that era.

-Its magnificent garden, however, home to the famous Leonardo’s Vineyard, has survived.
-While working on The Last Supper mural, Leonardo da Vinci stayed in Casa Atellani.
-The Duke gifted the property’s vineyard, a rectangular plot of 60x175 meters, to the artist in 1498 in recognition for his talent.
-Coming from a family of winemakers, Leonardo treasured the gift and remained emotionally attached to it long after he left Milan.
+When Leonardo da Vinci was working on The Last Supper mural, he lodged in Casa Atellani.
+The Duke gifted the property's vineyard, a rectangular plot of 60x175 meters, to the artist in 1498 as a tribute to his prodigious talent.
+Being from a family of winemakers, Leonardo cherished this vineyard, and even after he left Milan, he remained emotionally attached to it.

-On the occasion of Expo 2015, Leonardo’s Vineyard was re-planted.
-The replanting was carried out in collaboration with the University of Milan based on the DNA analysis of the remains of the vines – Malvasia di Candia Aromatica, a white grape popular in the Renaissance period – found there during excavation.
-This was done in a bid to reproduce the wine that Leonardo himself may have sipped.
+During the Expo 2015, the University of Milan collaborated with the Casa Atellani administration to replant Leonardo's vineyard.
+The replanting was based on the DNA analysis of the remains of the Malvasia di Candia Aromatica vines, a white grape variety that was popular during the Renaissance period, discovered during excavations.
+This was done in an attempt to recreate the wine that Leonardo may have tasted himself.

-4) Santa Maria delle Grazie Church, "The Last Supper" Fresco (must see)
+4) Chiesa di Santa Maria delle Grazie (Church of Holy Mary of Grace); "The Last Supper" fresco (must see)

 Santa Maria delle Grazie (the Church of Holy Mary of Grace) is a world-famous church and Dominican convent in Milan, included in the UNESCO World Heritage sites list.
 The Duke of Milan, Francesco I Sforza, ordered the building of Santa Maria delle Grazie in the 15th century.
 The design of its apse has been attributed to Donato Bramante, who at that time was in the service of the Duchy.
 While adhering to the overall Gothic style of the convent, he added some Romanesque touches as well.